jrief/django-formset/docs/source/single-form.rst

 a special mixin class named :class:`formset.views.FormViewMixin` to be inherited by that view.

 The difference to a classic Django form appears when the view receives data sent by a POST request.
-First of all, received data now is encoded as ``application/json``, instead of ``multipart/form-data``, as with standard form submissions.
+First of all, received data now is encoded as ``application/json``.
+Remember, standard form submissions are encoded as ``multipart/form-data``.
 And secondly, the response of that processed view is neither an HTTP redirect nor a HTML page, but just a data object, again encoded in JSON.
-If that form validates successfully, that response object just contains the success URL with a status code of 200.
+If the form validates successfully, that response object just contains the success URL with a status code of 200.
 On the other hand, if the form does not validate, then that response object contains the error messages of the fields submitting invalid data, indexed by their field names.
 The status code of such a response then is 422, which stands for "`Unprocessable Entity`_".
 Having the server respond with a status code indicating an error, makes it easier for the client to distinguish between validated and invalid forms.

 .. _Unprocessable Entity: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/422